 - For more information: https://www.nasa.gov/people-of-nasa/katherine-johnson-biography/

 Cecilia Payne-Gaposchkin was a British-born American astronomer.
-As an astronomer and astrophysicist she made the revolutionary discovery that stars are mostly composed of hydrogen and helium!
-Cecilia was pioneering in both her professional and personal life.
-In her day it was expected that she give up her career once having a family, whi
+As an astronomer and astrophysicist she made the revolutionary discovery that the universe is mostly composed of hydrogen and helium!
+She was the first woman to teach at Harvard University.

-Cecilia Payne-Gaposchkin was a British-born American astronomer.
-As an astronomer and astrophysicist she made the revolutionary discovery that stars are mostly composed of hydrogen and helium!
 Cecilia was pioneering in both her professional and personal life.
 In her day it was expected that she give up her career once having a family, which she refused to do.

 - For more information: https://www.amnh.org/learn-teach/curriculum-collections/cosmic-horizons-book/cecilia-payne-profile